 The Representative shall have no liability for any breach of or default under its obligations under the Representative Appointment Agreement if and to the extent that such breach is caused by any failure on the part of the Issuer or any of the Other Cover Pool Creditors (other than the Representative) to duly perform any of their material obligations under any of the Programme Documents.
-In the event that the Representative is rendered unable to duly perform its obligations under the Representative Appointment Agreement by any circumstances beyond its control (overmacht/force majeure), the Representative shall not be liable for any failure to carry out its obligations under the Representative Appointment Agreement and, for so long as such circumstances continue, its obligations under the Representative for the Representative Appointment Agreement which are thus affected will be suspended without liability for the Representative.
+In the event that the Representative is rendered unable to duly perform its obligations under the Representative Appointment Agreement by any circumstances beyond its control (overmacht/force majeure), the Representative shall not be liable for any failure to carry out its obligations under the Representative Appointment Agreement and, for so long as such circumstances continue, its obligations under the Representative for the Representative Appointment Agreement and, for so long as such circumstances continue, its obligations under the Representative for the Representative Appointment Agreement and, for so long as such circumstances continue, its obligations under the Representative Appointment Agreement and, for so long as such circumstances continue, its obligations under the Representative Appointment Agreement and the Representative.